mattheworiordan/ably-cli/prd.md

 #### Ably Control API

 For all control plane management of apps and their associated resources, the Control API will be used.
-The control API is documented in full at https://ably.com/docs/api/control-api and has an OpenAPI specification atmhttps://github.com/ably/docs/blob/main/static/open-specs/control-v1.yaml.
+The control API is documented in full at https://ably.com/docs/api/control-api and has an OpenAPI specification at https://github.com/ably/docs/blob/main/static/open-specs/control-v1.yaml.
 All authentication with the Control API requires a Control API token that is configurable by a registered Ably user at https://ably.com/users/access_tokens.
 An access token is associated with a single user and a single account, and all API endpoints, apart from one, can be called without knowing which account the access token belongs to.
 The exception is the https://control.ably.net/v1/accounts/{id}/stats endpoint, which requires an account ID.
 The CLI can however determine the account ID for the current token by calling the https://control.ably.net/v1/me, and reading the account.id JSON value.